dibu28/ChecksumFolder/README.md

 implementations with optional AES and NEON support and fall back to portable code on other CPUs.
 No official armv7 assembly is provided.
-Wyhash and its successor `rapidhash` can use optional C wrappers compiled with `-msse2` on Intel or `-mfpu=neon` on ARM.
+Wyhash and its successor `rapidhash` can use optional C wrappers compiled with `-msse2` on Intel or `-mfpu=neon` on ARM64.
 When CGO is enabled and the CPU supports these features, the program calls the C implementation for additional speed.
 Otherwise the pure Go fallback is used automatically.
+On 32-bit ARM (armv7) these C paths are disabled and the pure Go implementations are always used.
 When NEON is detected the program also uses the official BLAKE3 C implementation via CGO for additional performance.
+The C implementation is not built on armv7 where the pure Go version is used.
 A working C toolchain is required in this case.
 On older CPUs without these capabilities it transparently falls back to Go's standard implementations.
 This happens automatically at startup and works across different architectures.